 We have developed an autonomous navigation system to enable a safer maritime industry – reducing human error and the level of manpower normally required to operate a vessel.

-Keeping humans from harm’s way whist achieve greater operational agility is driving the development of our autonomous navigations systems for multi platforms on land.
+Keeping humans from harm’s way whist achieving greater operational agility is driving the development of our autonomous navigations systems for multi platforms on land.
 We see this as a critical development; for example, in helping emergency services to deal with natural disasters and getting much needed supplies to remote and war torn parts of our planet.

 There is also a huge opportunity within the defence sector and we are working with the US Department of Defense to develop the software for convoys of land-based vehicles.